 Adam Smith International

 ASI is a strategic development company that works to grow economies, make governments more efficient, and strengthen security.
-We work with governments, civil society and the private sector to implement effective public policy and build strong institutions in countries at all stages of development.
+Our clients are governments, international organisations and foundations who engage us to develop policies and deliver programmes that expand economies, make public institutions fair and efficient, and make societies safe and stable.
 ASI is an employee-owned trust that has a triple bottom line of financial, social and environmental accountability.